-Building smarter FSM with Internet of Things
+Building smarter Field Service Management (FSM) with Internet of Things

 The Internet of Things (IoT) is already an integral aspect of many industries, such as manufacturing and logistics.
 The ability to deploy smart sensors gives businesses greater control of their processes – and new opportunities to improve efficiency and reduce costs.